joshtow/Amazon-Macie-and-Lake-Formation-TBAC/README.md

 - Step Function State Machine - macielflab-macieFindingOrchestration - an empty state machine to be configured.

 1. Click on the following link to launch the CloudFormation process.
-Please double check you are in the correct account.
+Please double check you are in the correct account and region.
 [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=macilflab-foundation&templateURL=https://s3.amazonaws.com/ee-assets-prod-us-east-1/modules/1e02deca779a4be58b9d50513a464cdc/v1/macielflab/macielflab-template.json)
 2. For "Stack name", enter "macilflab-foundation", the click "Next".
 ![](/images/cloudformation/stackdetails.PNG)